mnba/PyVirtualDirectoryExplorerGUI_on_directory_listing/README.md

 Takes for input recursive directory listing from either:

-1.1) Linux/Unix `ls -laR' command output
+#) Linux/Unix 'ls -laR' command output or
-or
-1.2) Windows `dir /s' command output and
+#) Windows 'dir /s' command output and
-2) Provides GUI browser for it, the graphical interface to browse/explore the given virtual directory.
+#) Provides GUI browser for it, the graphical interface to browse/explore the given virtual directory.

-It can be considered as directory structure snapshot viewer / browser.
+It can be considered as *Directory structure snapshot viewer / browser*.

-Even entire filesystem structure of the disk can be provided as an input.
+Even entire disk filesystem structure can be examined.

 ### Designed-in Limitations